 1: Standard Import

 QuickBooks launches a structured Excel spreadsheet into which you may enter your data.
 You can check the findings and view your data in QuickBooks after you save and close the file.
 Customers, vendors, and products you sell can all be imported.

-- Tap on File menu, select Utilities> Import> Excel Files.
+- Tap on the File menu, and select Utilities> Import> Excel File.

-- Click NO, if you get the Add/Edit Multiple List Entries window.
+- Click NO, if you get the Add/Edit Multiple List Entries windows.

 - Further, you may follow the wizard in importing files: